bioinfo-dirty-jobs/NGSBASE/README.md

-Fusion tutorial 2017
+NGS basic course 2018
 ===============

-This repository hosts a tutorials collection to support our courses on [Fusion transcript identification ](www.google.com)
+This repository hosts a tutorials collection to support our courses on [NGS base course ](www.google.com)

 ## Contributing